How to Write an Assisted Living Business Plan

 Target Market for an Assisted Living Business Plan.

-A second target market for assisted living businesses may be community governments or state governments.
-In some instances, the elderly or disabled become wards of the state.
-When this happens, facilities need to be found to care for the individuals.
-By including state and local governments as target markets, assisted living businesses are able to expand their services to include a wide population of potential residents while securing a consistent cash flow from the state or community for services rendered (12/21).
+Another valuable target market for assisted living businesses includes community and state governments.
+In certain situations, elderly or disabled individuals may become wards of the state, requiring facilities to care for them.
+By actively including state and local governments in their target market, assisted living businesses can broaden their reach to diverse potential residents while ensuring a steady cash flow from government agencies for the services provided.

 Owner and Management Section of an Assisted Living Business Plan